hydephp/develop/docs/digging-deeper/navigation.md

 ### Using Numerical Prefix Ordering in Subdirectories

-The numerical prefix ordering feature works great when using the automatic subdirectory-based grouping for navigation menu dropdowns and documentation sidebar categories.
+This feature integrates well with automatic subdirectory-based grouping for navigation menu dropdowns and documentation sidebar categories:

 This integration has two main features to consider:
 1. You can use numerical prefixes in subdirectories to control the order of dropdowns.